 When Muhammad was alive, the texts of the Quran he was reciting were anything but stable.
-He would recite a verse today from Allah and edit or change it the next day.
+He would recite a verse from Allah one day and edit or change it the next day.
 This raised the suspicions of many of his people, then ‘Allah’ explained:

 “When We (Allah) substitute (or change) one revelation for another (in place of another) – and Allah knows best what He reveals – They say ‘Thou art a forger’: But most of them understand not” (Sura 16:101).

 “Such of our revelations as We abrogate or cause to be forgotten, We bring (in place) one better or like thereof.
 Knowest thou not that Allah is able to do all things?”
-(2:106)
+(Sura 2:106)

 3. The Test of originality.

-There is simply nothing new in the Quran.
-Allah revealed nothing that had not been unknown in older religions or Scriptures.
+There’s simply nothing new in the Quran.
+There’s nothing Allah ‘revealed’ in it that hadn’t been already known in older scriptures or religions.
 The only “new” thing the Quran said is that Muhammad is the prophet of God.